Go to page content

 • Lingzhi: To help protect against neurological complications and mortalities that occur due to the high risk of poliomyelitis-like paralysis and brain inflammation

-“Please always bear in mind that the herbal formulas provided above are meant for varying pathological states of paralytic Polio, corresponding to different body constitutions, which are characterized by underlying specific imbalances.
+“Please always bear in mind that the herbal formulas provided above are meant for varying pathological states of paralytic polio, corresponding to different body constitutions, which are characterized by underlying specific imbalances.
 As such, it is strongly advised to not purchase any of them to self-medicate without first consulting a certified TCM professional.
-He or she will assess the patient’s unique body constitution and current medical state and advise accordingly, “stated Physician Yew.
+He or she will assess the patient’s unique body constitution and current medical state and advise accordingly,“ stated Physician Yew.

 Acupressure